-- 2.5.
-The following supporting documents have been or are being produced by the Council to support the policy contained within the Local Plan and to provide more guidance to those undertaking development or to those making decisions on planning applications. - 2.6.
-Supplementary Planning Documents (SPD) (and their predecessors, supplementary planning guidance) complement or expand upon local plan policies, for example describing in more detail how an allocated site should be developed.
-A SPD cannot allocate new sites for development nor contain new policies for the use or development of land, and they must not conflict with the adopted development plan. - 2.7.
-SPDs are subject to community involvement but do not require independent Examination.
-They do not form a statutory part of the development plan for the authority but are a material consideration when assessing any planning application to which they relate. - 2.8.
+- 1.18.
+The following supporting documents have been or are being produced by the Council to support the policy contained within the Local Plan and to provide more guidance to those undertaking development or to those making decisions on planning applications. - 1.19.
 Local Development Orders (LDO) are policy instruments that extend permitted development rights for certain forms of development that the local authority considers to be suitable, either in general or limited to defined areas.
 LDOs are intended to simplify development.
 Development that conforms to an LDO would not require planning permission.